Cheaper travel with the National Entitlement Card scheme.

 Travel on rail and subway using your NEC smartcard rather than needing separate smartcards or tickets

-We are working to introduce a new statutory scheme to allow 5-18 year olds resident in Scotland to access free bus travel through the National Entitlement Card.
+We are working to introduce free bus travel for young people resident in Scotland through the National Entitlement Card.